Saturday 9 June 2018, the County Ground, Taunton, Somerset.

 So, what can you as a parent help to control?
 I would suggest two key areas – first impressions and back up plans.

 FIRST IMPRESSIONS COUNT – they certainly do.
 The first thirty seconds is vital.
 Coaches seek athletes who are ‘coachable,’ a rounded individual who wants to learn, wants to progress.
 High maintenance sportspeople are very time consuming to manage and potentially disruptive within the team dynamic.
 So, the parent who tells the coach and anyone who cares to listen that ‘little Johnny has won this that and the other and scored a hat trick three games on the trot ‘is only putting his child at a disadvantage from the word go – news spreads fast within coaching circles!’
+Sadly, there are many such parents out there and it appears that ‘ You Tube ‘ is the place to promote your child these days.

 From my experience, it is much better to be polite, pass the time of day with the coaches, keep a low profile and put any points which you wish to raise across in arranged meetings.

-NOT TOO HIGH NOT TOO LOW – from my experience, it is important to try to stay on a level.
+NOT TOO HIGH NOT TOO LOW – from my experience, it is extremely important to try to stay on a level.
 There will be good days and bad days, ups and downs as you go through the journey with your child.
 I have always said that ‘you can only do your best’ and sometimes this is good enough, sometimes it isn’t.
 When there is some success, it is important to enjoy the moment but when things aren’t so good, an injury, loss of form for example, then that is the time that the parental support is really required and a time to keep things in perspective.

 THE FOUR CORNERS – support to help children to develop in elite sport has improved enormously over the last 10 years with the use of technology and enhancements in sports science.
 From a parent perspective, I think that it is important to have a basic understanding of the areas in which your child will be looking to develop / improve.
 I can only really talk about football and cricket in which they are referred to us as the four corners of development – Technical / Tactical / Physical / Psychological (Mental Strength), but I would suggest that there is something very similar in most sports.
 You will not need to have an in-depth knowledge of each area.
 That may be dangerous, as a parent may start to get too involved and thereby cause confusion but, for example, you will have input into the Physical Corner – is your child getting enough sleep? is your child eating healthy food?
 Two simple things which will help performance.